isprojects/mstform/README.md

 - `normalizers.object` - `value` represents some object and `onChange` gets a new object as an argument.

-By default, `objectNormalizer` is used.
-If you use the `string` converter or a derivative however, by default the `valueNormalizer` is used, and if you use the `boolean` converter by default the `checkedNormalizer` is used.
+By default, `normalizers.object` is used.
+If you use the `string` converter or a derivative however, by default `normalizers.value` is used, and if you use the `boolean` converter by default the `normalizers.checked` is used.

 They can always be overridden in the field configuration.
 For example: